anishrana2001/Openshift/Interview.md

 ---

-## 1.4 Is Project and Namespace same in OpenShift?
+### 1.4 Are Project and Namespace the Same in OpenShift?

+**Interview Answer:**

+They are almost the same, but the terminology is different.

+A **Namespace** is the Kubernetes resource used to separate applications, users, and resources inside a cluster.

+A **Project** is OpenShift’s user-friendly representation of a Kubernetes Namespace.
+When we create an OpenShift Project, OpenShift creates the corresponding Namespace and can also apply permissions, annotations, resource limits, and predefined project settings.

+Therefore, the Namespace provides the technical isolation, while the Project provides an easier way for developers and teams to access and manage that isolated environment.

-### Interview Answer
+**Best Interview Line:**

-Technically, an OpenShift Project is backed by a Kubernetes Namespace.
-So at the Kubernetes level, they are closely related.

-But in OpenShift, a Project is a user-facing abstraction around a Namespace.
-It includes additional OpenShift behavior such as project templates, display names, annotations, self-service project creation, and role bindings.

-### Good Interview Line

-> Every OpenShift Project is a Kubernetes Namespace, but not every Namespace is treated as a user-facing OpenShift Project with the same self-service and governance features.
+> A Namespace is the Kubernetes foundation, while a Project is OpenShift’s user-facing way of managing that Namespace.

+**Example:**

+When we run:

+`oc new-project development`

+OpenShift creates a Namespace named `development`, gives the user access to it, and switches the current working project to it.

 ---

-## 1.5 What is the difference between Project and Namespace?
+## 1.5.1 What is the difference between Project and Namespace?

 ### Answer